roscopeco/jasm/README.md

 }
 ```

-All your favourite instructions (and some you probably forgot about) are supported:
+All your favourite instructions (in fact, nearly _all_ the JVM instructions) are supported:

 ```java
 public class com/example/MyClass